 How will this impact you?

 The fear for many is that an electric van is priced at the higher end of the spectrum in comparison with many other vans currently available on the market.
-The question is will a wider range become available over the next few years to cater to a wider range of the publics budgets?
+The question is will a wider range become available over the next few years to cater to a wider range of the public’s budget?

-As with any large change being enforced by the government there is often a contribution made to make the changes go into place.
-If the government were to assign part of the £3bn to improve air quality to purchasers of electric vehicle to set up domestic charging stations, this could become more appealing.
+As with any large change being enforced by the government there is often a contribution made to help the changes take place.
+If the government were to assign part of the £3bn budget to improve air quality to set up domestic charging stations, this could become more appealing.

-As for the ongoing costs to consumers; they will save money in the long term in terms of running the vehicle as they will no longer be paying for heavily taxed petrol and diesel and will now rely on electricity.
-The other leading cost will be the battery that the car relies on.
-Currently this is an expensive bit of equipment but as the mass production of batteries continues the prices should drop considerably by 2025.
+As for the ongoing costs to consumers; they will save money in the long term in terms of running their vehicle as they will no longer be paying for heavily taxed petrol and diesel fuel and will now rely on electricity.
+The other leading cost will be the battery that the car relies on, currently this is an expensive bit of equipment but as the mass production of batteries continues the prices should drop considerably by 2025.